 In Conclusion

 Poultry farming is a big part of life in Germany.
-If you’re interested in starting your own farm, do your research, pick your chickens, build a coop, buy your supplies, and keep your chickens healthy.
-With a little hard work, you could have your own successful poultry farm in no time.
+If you’re interested in starting your farm, do your research, pick your chickens, build a coop, buy your supplies, and keep your chickens healthy.
+With a little hard work, you could have your successful poultry farm in no time.
 Here is a free beginner guide on poultry farming.